 Moving and Performing Better:

-Do you want to start training for a specific event or sport such as a Spartan Race, a triathlon or maybe to increase your performance in soccer, football, etc.?
+Do you want to start training for a specific event or sport, such as a Spartan Race, or a triathlon?
+Or maybe you’d like to increase your performance in soccer, football, etc.

-Think about what your goal really is
+Think about What Your Goal Really Is

 It’s extremely important for us to pinpoint your goal because there isn’t one specific meal plan or workout program that works across the board for every person.

-I’m going to train my client who has the goal of losing body fat and toning up, so that they can feel more confident in a swimsuit differently than I’m going to train an athlete who is getting ready for a specific event.
+I’m going to train my client who has the goal of losing body fat and toning up so that they can feel more confident in a swimsuit differently than I’m going to train an athlete who is getting ready for a specific event.

 No matter what your reason is for starting this journey, the first thing that you need to know is:

-“In order to get your body to change, you have to give it a reason to change.”
+In order to get your body to change, you have to give it a reason to change.

 Eat